nchain-innovation/utxo-as-a-service/README.md

 The service needs to be started with the `-web` command line parameter The service with webserver application can be started in the Docker container as follows:

+## Configuration
+The configuration of the service is set in `data/uaasr.toml` file.
+This is read when the service starts up.

+For more details about the configuration file see [here](docs/Configuration.md).

+Note that to reset what the service is looking for in terms of blocks the following needs to be reset (as they contain the state of the service):
+* Config file `/data/uaasr.toml`
+* Block data file `data/main-block.dat`
+* Database tables - `block`

 ## Directories
 The following directories exist in this project:
 ```